The Family and Medical Leave Act of 1993

-For faculty, professional, and staff personnel, only the employee’s remaining balance of sick leave for the care of a family member (five days per year) may be substituted for the unpaid FML when the FML is for the care of a family member.
+For faculty, professional, and staff personnel, only the employee’s remaining balance of sick leave for the care of a family member (ten days per year) may be substituted for the unpaid FML when the FML is for the care of a family member.
 Under university policy, when an employee uses FML for his or her own health condition, accrued sick leave will be applied during the FML; however, using accrued vacation during the FML is the employee’s option after the exhaustion of accrued sick leave.

 University service personnel (Bargaining Unit) may use scheduled PTO (paid time off), accrued time from their IPB (income protection bank), or unpaid leave (or any combination of the three options) for any FML for their own serious health condition.
 Service personnel may use scheduled PTO (paid time off), or use unpaid leave (or a combination of the two) for any FML taken for the care of a family member during the family member’s serious health condition, for the care of a newborn child, newly adopted child, or a newly placed foster child.
 If your disability continues for more than 8 calendar days, you may be eligible for Short-Term Disability Pay (STDP); contact The Hartford at 1-800-741-4306 to apply.

 Ball State University will maintain group health insurance coverage for an employee on FML who was actively covered by our Plan at the time the leave begins with no change in the benefit as long as the employee share of the premium is paid.